Fiction: The Stronghold

 #

 Fifty miles after I’d sparked up the first joint, my head was now floating, so I snubbed out the third roach and tried to snap myself back into driving shape.
-I glanced at the rear view and saw the temperature outside was a whopping 108.
-It then dawned on me that the last sign I’d paid any attention to was twenty miles ago, but it had only told me that I was in the Coronado National Forest.
+I glanced at the review and saw the temperature outside was a whopping 108.
+Then it dawned on me that the last sign I’d paid any attention to was twenty miles ago, but it had only told me that I was in the Coronado National Forest.
 I whipped out Garrett’s hand-scrawled map, and from what I could tell, it indicated that my next turn was Dragon Road.
-But then when I came to an exit that said Dragoon Road, I figured his drunk ass had failed a few lessons in spelling, so I turned.
+Then as I came to an exit that said Dragoon Road, I figured his drunk ass had failed a few lessons in spelling, so I turned.

-When I hopped out of the cab, my steps were wobbly, so I rambled to the tailgate and sat back down to get my bearings.
-I surveyed the bleak desert surroundings from behind my dark shades, it was like landing on Mars.
-There was no wind, the only sound was the buzz of a fly, and the heat was frying my whiskers.
+I hopped out of the cab and found my steps were wobbly, so I rambled to the tailgate and sat back down to get my bearings.
+I surveyed the bleak desert surroundings from behind my dark shades.
+It was like landing on Mars.
+There was no wind.
+The only sound was fly buzzing.
+And the heat was damn near frying my whiskers.

 Then primed to meet whatever mysterious power was awaiting me, I began hoofing it down the narrow path to find whatever it was that I was supposed to meet.